 Provided you choose the right SIP softphone from the right provider you get more than internet telephony.
 You get all the benefits of Unified Communications plus low cost.

 - You can make and receive audio and video calls

 - Convert audio video calls to audio-video conference on a SIP softphone

 - Enjoy push notification that tells you someone is trying to reach you

-- Send a text message from within the softphone app
+- Send a text message, live chat from within the softphone app

-- Send voicemail from the SIP softphone app
+- Send voicemail from the business softphone app

 - Access CRM and complete data of customers through the mobile dialer app